Deltares/ra2ce/docs/analysis_module/analysis_module.rst

     save_csv = True

 **Origin-Destination, defined origins to closest destinations** This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route from all Origins to the closest Destinations inputted by the user, with and without disruption.
+It is possible to create different destination categories (e.g. hospitals, schools and shelters).
+In that case, RA2CE finds the routes from all origins to the closest destination per destination category (i.e. from each origin to the closest hospital, the closest school and the closest shelter).

 **network.ini for the case without hazard**
 ::